entur/jwt-resource-server/jwt-client/README.md

 Since we're refreshing the cache before the token expires, there will normally not be both a lot of traffic and an expired cache; so thread spaghetti (by blocking) should be avoided.

-Eager refresh the cache is possible, if desired.
+Eager refresh can also be enabled.

 ## Usage
 Create an instance of `AccessTokenProvider` per application-context (per Authorization Server).
 Instances of `AccessTokenProvider` cache og refresh access-tokens and are thread-safe.
 Example: